Shop the Eclipse Store

 • Before 2017, never in the 241-year history of the country had a total solar eclipse been seen exclusively in the U.S.

-• For the 2017 eclipse, the smallest partial eclipse in the U.S. and contiguous U.S. occured in Hawaii and Maine, with only about 19 percent and 40 percent of the Sun obscured, respectively.
+• For the 2017 eclipse, the smallest partial eclipse in the U.S. and contiguous U.S. occurred in Hawaii and Maine, with only about 19 percent and 40 percent of the Sun obscured, respectively.

 • Before 2017, the last total solar eclipse to occur on August 21 was in 1914.
 The next total solar eclipse to occur on August 21 will be in 2734.
 Neither in the U.S.